 Jesus said, ‘Take My yoke upon you and learn of Me’.
 (Matt 11:29) In Bible times, two oxen were joined together with a wooden yoke so that they could work together in harness, in unison.
 Jesus’ yoke is one of grace—it is light.
 However, we get to choose whether or not to be sensitive to where He is leading.
 We choose to stay in sync with him.

 Our desire should be to respond to His lightest movement.
 When we are in harmony with the Spirit of God, miracles will take place!
 As we grow in our experience of responding to Him, our sensitivity to Him will increase.

 Conversely, when we refuse to respond to Him, or ignore Him, our sensitivity to the Holy Spirit becomes dulled.

 A whole nation has experienced the manifest Presence of God in the fire and the cloud.
-God’s Presence is the most valuable thing they have—and now God says because they are ‘stiff-necked’, they will lose His Presence.
+God’s Presence is the most valuable thing they have!—and now the Lord says that because they are “stiff-necked”, they will lose His Presence.

 This stirs my heart—and I pray it stirs yours.

 One man, one hungry heart is contending for the Presence of God.